Mendelian Randomization Causal Analysis

 Project Question

-Analysis Approach
+Analysis Strategy

 Input Data

-- Exposure GWAS summary stats
+- Exposure GWAS summary statistics

-- Outcome GWAS summary stats
+- Outcome GWAS summary statistics

 - Instrument selection criteria